andybyers21/Updated-Portfolio/content/about/_index.md

 ![me](/img/AndyByers1.png)

+## Hi, I'm Andy Byers

+I’m a web developer with a background in business management and designing and building retail stuff.

+**get some stuff from notes page here**

-I’m a developer with an understanding of business logic, user requirements and a background in project management.
+an understanding of business logic, user requirements and a background in project management.
 (APM qualified).

 - Strong data and knowledge management skills.
 - Soft skills, working within a team and collaborating cross department at all business levels.